Email me: idarose4mv at gmail dot com

 Economic Vitality Across our Community

 Smart and equitable fiscal policy.
 Equitable fiscal policies in light of budget constraints, and careful budgeting of spending to ensure services and safety are maintained at high levels.
 Economic development, especially for small businesses, including downtown revitalization and community desired businesses throughout town.
-Easing of burdens on business creation and growth.
+Easing of burdens on business creation and growth; modernizing permitting and zoning to enable businesses to start up faster and thrive.
 Individual economic development, including workforce development and universal basic income.

 Inclusive and Engaged Community